-What’s the most amount of money one spouse can spend without checking in with the other?
+What’s the most amount of money one person in a marriage can spend without checking in with the other?
 I know there’s not a “rule” per se but is there an accepted amount? — Kieran L., Chicago

 It sounds like you’re open to that discussion, which is terrific.
 The best way to head off arguments down the road is to share your concerns now and come to a mutual understanding.
 Financial intimacy is huge.

 Talking about spending habits can be especially valuable for recently married couples, who are still getting a feel for what they can afford each month, says Forrest Baumhover, an advisor with Lawrence Financial Planning in Tampa, Florida.
 “It’s important to have a sense of what normal spending is like and have a discussion when something goes above that,” he says.